Freed Chibok girls return home for Christmas

 Home at last

-At the crack of dawn on Christmas Eve, the girls hit the road, accompanied by a military convoy that escorted them to Chibok.
+At the crack of dawn Friday, the girls hit the road, accompanied by a military convoy that escorted them to Chibok.
 As we entered the town six hours later, we were greeted by a crowd of locals, many waving excitedly.

 Parents and other family members were waiting anxiously to see their daughters again.